 Some of these addictions are currently recognized as legitimate, medical issues while others are not.
 Because behavioral addiction covers such a wide territory, it can be difficult to consider the broad possibility of just what may constitute as one.
 These are similar to substance addictions; however, they

-- Do not all have a specific criteria that has been widely accepted in the medical community
+- Do not all have specific criteria that have been widely accepted in the medical community

-- Have been research less than substance abuse disorders with conflicting findings
+- Have been researched less than substance abuse disorders with conflicting findings

 - May or may not qualify as a legitimate addiction depending on the individual and whether or not they are merely obsessed with a behavior or experiencing a detrimental force in their life